forma

 Features

-- A spatial-hashing pattern class for fast lookup of active cells.
+- A spatial-hashing pattern class with sparse set storage for fast lookup and removal of active cells.

 - Rasterisation algorithms for 2D primitives, e.g lines, circles, squares and Bezier curves.